HenriNagel/p2p-example-peerjs/readme.md

 # Simple Peer-to-Peer connection example with PeerJS

-Just a simple example of a Peer-to-Peer (a simplification of WebRTC) connection using PeerJS, that can be easily adopted in other projects..
+Just a simple example of a Peer-to-Peer (a simplification of WebRTC) connection using PeerJS, that can be easily adopted in other projects.:)

 ## Usage